 Ben is a school-based, substance use counselor at Project Courage, providing middle and high school students with individual substance use counseling within their learning environment.
 Ben brings experience with Medicated Assisted Treatment (MAT), individual, group, and family counseling.
 He has worked with a variety of individuals suffering from substance abuse and other mental health disorders.
-Ben received his Associates Degree and DARC Certificate from Gateway Community College in Drug and Alcohol Recovery Counseling, his Bachelors Degree in Social Work from Southern Connecticut State University, and is currently attending Fordham University where he will receive his Master’s Degree in Social Work this spring.
+Ben received his Associates Degree and DARC Certificate from Gateway Community College in Drug and Alcohol Recovery Counseling, his Bachelors Degree in Social Work from Southern Connecticut State University, and his Masters Degree in Social Work from Fordham University.

 Michelle has a dual role at Project Courage, Office Manager and Fitness Coordinator.
 Michelle has her Bachelor of Science degree in Business Management with a concentration in health care and a Master’s degree In Business Administration from Quinnipiac University.

 Michelle is a certified personal trainer, group fitness instructor and yoga instructor with a passion for life that is unstoppable.
 Michelle believes how you work out, is how you live your life and motivates people to reach their fullest potential.

 Courtney is a Licensed Clinical Social Worker and the Clinical Supervisor at Project Courage.
 She received her Bachelor’s degree in social work from Providence College and then went on to receive a Master’s degree in social work from the University of Connecticut.
 Courtney has over 10 years of experience providing a range of clinical care including biopsychosocial assessments, individual, group and family therapy to people of all ages, focusing on substance use and mental health issues.
 Courtney has been with Project Courage since the start of the Intensive Outpatient Program in 2014, and is very passionate about creating a positive working therapeutic relationship with her clients.